 Plush Knit Fabric Component for a Fitness Training Device

 Customers from a wide range of industries rely on us at Dal-Bac Manufacturing Co., Inc. to provide solutions for their most difficult challenges in substrate adhesion.
-Our work with pressure-sensitive adhesives and turn-key services are known throughout many industries, and were the basis of the project illustrated here.
+Our work with the application of pressure-sensitive adhesives to problematic substrates was the basis of the project illustrated here.
 A customer in the sporting goods industry contacted us to help them bond a surface pad to one of their products, a process which posed a number of difficulties.

 This prompted our client to call upon our services, as they felt that the solution could lie in a pressure sensitive adhesive, one of our specialties.
 We consulted with our suppliers and performed numerous tests for this project, and found that a pressure sensitive adhesive would not provide an adequate bond by itself.
+The primary difficulty was anchorage of the adhesive to the plush knit fabric.
 A dual adhesive approach was attempted instead.
-We used 0.002” of general purpose acrylic adhesive for the foam side and fusible fabric adhesive film for the fabric side.
-Using a 60 lb. lay-flat paper liner, we transfer-coated the pressure sensitive adhesive to the adhesive film, the result of which was fused to the back of the plush fabric.
+We used 0.002” of general purpose acrylic adhesive for the foam side and fusible fabric web adhesive for the fabric side.
+Using a 60 lb. lay-flat paper liner, we transfer-coated the pressure sensitive adhesive to the secondary adhesive, the result of which was fused to the back of the plush fabric.
 We followed this by slitting the composite to fit a rotary die cutting press and die cut the custom shape to fit their product.
 A back slit liner enabled installers to remove half of the release paper, allowing accurate positioning of the pads onto the foam.